de-dh/CYD2-MPY-LVGL/README.md

 ```
 ### Demo Programms

 Several demos can be found in the `/demo-lvgl` folder.
-Flash the prebuild firmware with esptool.py and **upload the complete content** of the `/demo-lvgl` folder to your CYD.
+Flash the prebuild firmware with esptool.py and **upload the complete content** of the `/demo-lvgl` folder to your CYD (not the folder itself).
 The modified xpt2046 driver is included in the `lib` folder.
 Display and touchscreen are initialized in the `display_driver.py` file in the `lib` folder.

 <img align="right"  src="doc/CYD_Simple.jpg" width="300" height="auto" />